Adoption info and fees

 Do I need to fill out an application?

-*Completing this form do not reserve a pet or add you to a waitlist.
+*Completing this form does not reserve a pet or add you to a waitlist.
 The adopter must be present at the shelter to continue the process.

 Can I walk into the kennel spaces to see the available dogs?